-For U.S. Markets: New Highs/Lows only includes stocks traded on the NYSE, AMEX, Nasdaq or OTCBB exchanges with over 5 days of prices, with a last price above $0.25 and below $10,000, and with volume greater than 1000 shares.
+For U.S. Markets: New Highs/Lows only includes stocks traded on the NYSE, Nasdaq, NYSE Arca, or OTC US exchanges with over 5 days of prices, with a last price above $0.25 and below $10,000, and with volume greater than 1000 shares.
 It also breaks out ETFs into a separate category.
 Calculations are adjusted for stock splits but not dividend distributions.
-The "All US Exchanges" lists include only NYSE, AMEX and NASDAQ stocks, excluding ETFs.
-NYSE, AMEX and NASDAQ stocks exclude unit investment trusts, closed end funds, warrant stocks, preferred securities and any non-SIC classified stock.
+The "All US Exchanges" lists include only NYSE, Nasdaq, and NYSE Arca stocks, excluding ETFs.
+NYSE, Nasdaq, and NYSE Arca stocks exclude unit investment trusts, closed end funds, warrant stocks, preferred securities and any non-SIC classified stock.

 The New Highs/Lows Pages allow you to select from a number of time frames using the drop-down list on the table's toolbar.
 Stocks that appear on these pages are stocks that have made or matched a new high or low price for that specific time period during the current trading session.

 Additional filtering based on Market Cap, Price, and Volume are available on pages for U.S. and Canadian Markets.
-For the U.S. Market, the Price listings are limited to stocks trading on the NYSE, AMEX and Nasdaq exchanges, and does not include ETFs, unit investment trusts, closed end funds, warrant stocks, preferred securities and any non-SIC classified stock.
+For the U.S. Market, the Price listings are limited to stocks trading on the NYSE, Nasdaq, and NYSE Arca exchanges, and does not include ETFs, unit investment trusts, closed end funds, warrant stocks, preferred securities and any non-SIC classified stock.

 - Large Cap - stocks with a market cap greater than or equal to $5B